Film Star Ben-Hur Made Peace With Frisian Raiders

 The End

 The real bitter end is, everyone forgot about the Frisian lands but does remember Bronwyn (Douane) instead.
-The only northern comfort is knowing that in 1965, Judah Ben-Hur (i.e. Charlton Heston) stood face-to-face with a bunch of shabby-looking Frisian plunderers dressed in jute sacks and a lot of leather, somewhere on a sweaty film set in California.
+The only northern comfort is knowing that in 1965, Judah Ben-Hur, that is, Charlton Heston, stood face-to-face with a bunch of shabby-looking Frisian plunderers dressed in jute sacks and a lot of leather, somewhere on a sweaty film set in the state of California.
 Let's hold on to that.

-Note 1 - Rosemary's family name Forsyth shouldn't be confused with the early-medieval, Frisian idol Fo(r)site.
-Purely coincidence, of course, Rosemary Forsyth leaves for Frisia to live the rest of her life there.
+Note 1 — Rosemary's family name Forsyth should not be confused with the early-medieval, Frisian idol Fo(r)site.
+Purely coincidence—of course—Rosemary Forsyth leaves for Frisia to live the rest of her life there.
 We stress, purely coincidence, and no room for conspiracy theories.
 For more about the Frisian god Fo(r)site, read our blog post Well, the Thing is...

-Note 2 - The Frisian prince is never called by his name.
-That's a pity because it would have given us more leads perhaps as to how Schaffner or Stevens came up with those Frisian pirates.
-Who knows his name was Corsold.
-Corsold was also a leader of a band of Frisians that had established themselves in nearby Brittany, which must have been at the start of the sixth century.
-At the beginning of that century Corsold and his fellow Frisians were driven out by the Celtic king Riwal from Britain.
+Note 2 — The Frisian prince is never given a name in the film, which is a pity, as it might have offered clues about how Schaffner or Stevens imagined these Frisian pirates.
+Perhaps his name was Corsold.
+Corsold was also a leader of a band of Frisians who had settled in nearby Brittany, likely at the start of the sixth century.
+At that time, Corsold and his followers were driven out by the Celtic king Riwal from Brittany.
+Interestingly, just as in The War Lord, Corsold had a brother who betrayed him, and a beautiful woman lay at the heart of all the ensuing misery.
+For more on the parallels with the movie, see our blog post A Frisian Warlord Who Ruled in Brittany, Until His Wife Cheated on Him.

-Note 3 – For those readers who want to have a more realistic impression of how Frisians looked like in the Middle Ages, check our blog post Haute couture from the salt marsh.
+Note 3 — For those readers who want to have a more realistic impression of how Frisians looked like in the Middle Ages, including their haircuts, check our blog post Haute Couture From the Salt Marshes.

 Suggested music